 # dnf update -y

-Installing MySQL Database Server on CentOS / RHEL 8:
+Install MySQL on CentOS 8:

 Mattermost requires a backend database server to store its data.
 It supports MySQL and PostgreSQL databases.